varnish/Varnish-Book/varnish_book.rst

    .. note::

       If you need to handle cookies, consider using the ``cookie`` VMOD from https://github.com/lkarsten/libvmod-cookie.
-      This VMOD handles cookies with convenient parsing and formatting functions without the need of regular expressions.
+      This VMOD handles cookies with convenient parsing and formatting functions without the need of regular-expressions.

 ``Vary`` and Cookies
 ....................